Achievable logoAchievable logo

 Dilutive actions

-If the company does anything to reduce the ownership of investors, it’s considered a dilutive action.
-For example, assume an investor owns 10% of a publicly traded company.
-If the company restructures its securities in a way that drives down the investor’s percentage ownership of the outstanding shares, the company performed a dilutive action.
+If a company does anything that reduces investors’ percentage ownership, it’s considered a dilutive action.
+For example, assume an investor owns 10% of a public company.
+If the company changes its securities in a way that reduces that investor’s percentage of outstanding shares, the company has diluted the investor’s ownership.

-When a company issues additional authorized shares, it must first offer these shares to its current stockholders.
-We’ll discuss pre-emptive rights offerings later in this chapter, which allow shareholders to maintain proportionate ownership.
-By offering pre-emptive rights, the company provides investors the opportunity to avoid dilution, although it will cost them money.
+When a company issues additional authorized shares, it must first offer these shares to current stockholders.
+We’ll discuss pre-emptive rights offerings later in this chapter.
+These offerings allow shareholders to maintain proportionate ownership.
+They can avoid dilution, but doing so requires investing additional money.

-Convertible securities, like convertible bonds and convertible preferred stock, allow investors to convert their fixed income investment into shares of common stock of the same issuer.
-When a conversion occurs, new shares of stock are created, which increases the number of shares outstanding.
-In effect, conversion decreases ownership for current stockholders.
+Convertible securities - such as convertible bonds and convertible preferred stock - allow investors to convert a fixed income investment into common stock of the same issuer.
+When conversions occur, new shares are created, increasing shares outstanding.
+That reduces the percentage ownership of existing common stockholders.

-To demonstrate this, assume you own 100 shares of a company with 1,000 shares outstanding.
-The company then issues convertible securities, some conversions occur, and there are now 250 additional shares outstanding.
+To see this, assume you own 100 shares of a company with 1,000 shares outstanding.
+The company issues convertible securities, conversions occur, and 250 additional shares are created.

 Shares owned Shares outstanding Percent ownership